101 (album and film): Live album

 101 was released on 13 March 1989 by Mute Records in the UK and Sire Records in the US, and was assigned catalogue number STUMM101 in the UK.
 Upon its release, the live album charted higher than Music for the Masses had in the UK, coming in at number 5.

 The release included a booklet with pictures taken by Anton Corbijn of the band, show, fans, and merchandise.
 The album was supported with the single release of "Everything Counts (Live)" on vinyl, released on 13 February 1989.
 A promotional-only 7" of the live version of "Pleasure, Little Treasure" was released by Virgin Records in Spain with catalogue number SA1246.

+Reviews

+A review in The Seattle Times said "Sometimes the film feels like satiric expose, a la Decline of Western Civilization Part II: The Metal Years.
+Sometimes it feels like honest homage to a band that sells 60,000 seats and earns a cool million in a single night on the basis of a cache of catchy, sometimes sumptuous, minor-key ditties", adding that "fans may want more music".

 Legacy

 Due to the prominence of the "bus kids" in the film, it is widely considered to be the impetus for the "reality" craze that swept MTV in the following years, including The Real World and Road Rules.

 In various interviews, DVD commentaries and on their own website, both Pennebaker and collaborator Chris Hegedus have cited 101 as "their favourite" and "the one that was the most fun to make" out of all their films to date.